This fact sheet covers England & Wales. We also have a version for Scotland if you need it.

 - apply for an order to give them security over your home (known as a charging order).

 If they do not deal with your home within the three year time limit, it will automatically pass back to you.

-If your beneficial interest is more than £1,000 when it is finally reviewed, the official receiver may apply for a charging order against your home.
+If your beneficial interest is £5,000 or more when it is finally reviewed, the official receiver may apply for a charging order against your home.
 Alternatively, a separate insolvency practitioner may be appointed to sell your home.